 Process addiction therapy may be necessary for a person to regain control over their life.
 Unlike substance use disorders, process addictions may be harder to stop as many of the behaviors are unable to be avoided entirely.
 For example, it’s unrealistic for a person seeking therapy for compulsive behavior, such as internet addiction, to commit to never using the internet again.
 Compulsive behavior therapy often focuses on creating healthy boundaries for addictive behaviors and identifying the reason the addiction developed.

+- Cognitive Behavioral Therapy.
 Cognitive behavioral therapy (CBT) is one of the top approaches for treating mental and behavioral health concerns.
 CBT focuses on the connection between thoughts, feelings and actions.
 A CBT therapist works with clients to change thoughts and behaviors which in turn change perceptions.
 For someone with a process addiction, CBT may focus on the underlying causes of the addiction or changing the thoughts and actions surrounding the compulsive behavior.

+- Dialectical Behavioral Therapy.
 Dialectical behavioral therapy (DBT) works to change negative thought patterns and unhealthy behaviors.
 A DBT therapist helps clients regulate emotions, reduce overall anxiety and distress, and utilize positive coping skills.
 DBT for process addictions will focus on finding new healthier behaviors and increasing tolerance for distress associated with not engaging in the compulsive behavior.

+- Motivational Interviewing.
 Motivational interviewing (MI) is a therapeutic approach focused on addressing ambivalence towards change.
 An MI therapist can work with a client to increase awareness of the negative consequences of a behavior.
 Awareness then leads to action as intrinsic motivation increases.
 As someone with a process addiction becomes increasingly aware of how their behavior is negatively affecting their life, their desire and willingness to change will increase.

 Medication for Process Addiction